Ntsekees/Nahaiwa/description-md.md

 └──────────────────────────┴─────┘
 ```

-These morphemes occupy the Inner Case slot (slot 2c), but are not true Cases.
+These morphemes occupy the same slot as Inner Cases (slot 2c), but are not true Cases.
 They turn the words which bear them into ‘participles’, words that have the special syntactic effect of opening a whole subordinate clause (which may be exited for returning to the outer clause by using an appropriate Binding proclitic; see the section `§§§ Binding Slot`).
 The participle can assume any syntactic roles which normal contentives can assume via outer case inflection: a participle bearing a noun case will be a “noun participle”, with an adverbial case it will be an “adverbial participle”, and so on.
 Even if all these morphemes cause the opening of a subordinate clause, they differ in what kind of clause is created.
+In addition to occurring in slot 2c, Subordinators may also occur as extensional prefixes (introduced later in this document), with a glottal stop ⟪ʼ⟫ prefixed to their vocalic form (for example, ⟪-ʼao-⟫ for the plain content clause subordinator).

 Relative clauses are clauses that refer to one of the participants (called the ‘antecedant’) mentioned within the clause and represented by the ‘resumptive pronoun’ (whose root form is ⟪-tá⟫ and whose extensional form is ⟪-t◈-⟫); the relative clause describes its antecedent, and the whole relative clause's referent is the antecedent itself.